longshotlabs/js-message-box/README.md

 });
 ```

-`addMessages` does a deep extend on the existing messages.
+`messages` does a deep extend on the existing messages.

 For any of the ways you can set messages, the message can be either a string or a function that returns a string.
 If it's a string, it may contain handlebars placeholders for anything in the error object or anything passed in the `context` option of the `message` function.
 If it's a function, it will receive a single `context` argument that has all the same properties that are available as handlebars variables.